 The show will go on for a Tayside-wide performing festival as it marks its centenary year, despite the challenges of Covid-19.

-The Perform in Perth programme will go ahead – entirely online – from March 8-20.
+The Perform in Perth programme will go ahead – under adjudication from 8th-20th and then streamed online – from March 15th-27th.

 The event celebrates a wide range of artistic forms, with competitive classes in dance, speech and music, ranging from vocal and instrumental solos to full scale bands and orchestras.